kosmoknot/meengi-site/content/Books.md

 $logsItemStart(Sapiens,Yuval Harari<br>English<br>First Published: 2014<br>Read date: ??/05/2022<br>10/10)$
 A surprisingly easy read for such an info-packed non-fiction book.
 It takes the reader on a journey through time with a scientific outlook.
 I feel very biased towards the book, for it affirms my biases of nihilism and absurdism.
 And it makes me happy knowing that the author probably shares them too.
 $logsItemEnd()$

+$logsItemStart(Vagabond Manga,Takehiko Inoue<br>Translated from Japanese to English<br>First Published: 1998<br>Read date: Ongoing??<br>9/10)$
+Started this after completing Berserk, as Vagabond is considered another classic masterpiece.
+I have mixed feelings about it, but it was good for most parts.
+$logsItemEnd()$

 $logsItemStart(Men without women,Haruki Murakami <br>Translated from Japanese to English<br>First Published: 2014<br>Read date: 25/06/2022<br>9/10)$